-If you have any PHP application like UseResponse, you can use below instructions how to debug application when you create custom addon, develop any module or just try to catch a bug.
+If you have any PHP application like UseResponse, you can use below instructions on how to debug the application when you create a custom addon, develop any module or just try to catch a bug.

 This guide is basic and is recommended if you have any experience in development or basic experience in server administration.

 In most PHP applications there are internal error logs that you can switch on in configuration file.
 UseResponse configuration file is located at configs/config.php.